 It’s essential to apply cat-specific sun cream to the sensitive areas of the body (nose, lips, tips of the ears and belly) and keep them out of the sun during the hottest part of the day.

 Speak to your vet for advice on cat-friendly sun cream and your pet’s needs.

 3. Circulate cool air

-Keep your home cool and comfortable by setting up a few fans in various rooms or, if you have it, air conditioning.
+Keep your home cool and comfortable by safely setting up fans in various rooms or, if you have it, air conditioning.